Bump of Chicken

-Bump of Chicken (バンプ・オブ・チキン, Banpu Obu Chikin) is a Japanese alternative rock group from Sakura, Chiba, Japan.
+Bump of Chicken (バンプ・オブ・チキン, Banpu Obu Chikin) is a Japanese alternative rock group from Sakura, Chiba.
 The band members are Motoo Fujiwara (vocals, rhythm), Hiroaki Masukawa (guitar), Yoshifumi Naoi (bass) and Hideo Masu (drums).
-Since their conception in 1994, they have released 27 singles and 10 albums.
+Since their conception in 1994, they have released 28 singles and 10 albums.
 They are a popular group in Japan; every release since their third single, "Tentai Kansoku", has charted in the top ten on the Oricon Weekly Charts.
 Their music has been used in various video games and as theme songs for movies, television shows and anime in Japan.

 History

 The members first met in kindergarten and were classmates throughout their primary and secondary education.
 Bump of Chicken's first performance was in 1994, during their ninth grade cultural festival, playing a cover of The Beatles' version of "Twist and Shout".
 In 1996, their song "Danny" won an award on 96TFM.
+The band's name translates figuratively from Japanese as "counterattack from the weak man".

 In 1999, Bump of Chicken released their first album, Flame Vein, on High Line Records.
 Later that year, they released their first single, "Lamp".
 In 2000, they released The Living Dead, their final release on High Line.
 They also held their first live tour, "Tsuaa Pokiiru (ツアーポキール)", during March and April.

 Later in 2000, the group switched to Toy's Factory, releasing their first single on the label, "Diamond", in September.
 Bump of Chicken's first big success occurred when their single, "Tentai Kansoku", appeared on the Oricon Weekly Charts in 2001.
 They held two live tours, "Star Porking Tours (スターポーキングツアーズ, Sutaa Pookingu Tsuaazu) 2001" beginning in March and "Surf Porkin'" beginning in July.
 In October, they released "Harujion".
 They released their first album on Toy's Factory, Jupiter, in February 2002 and it was their first number one on the Oricon Weekly Charts.
 In the summer of 2002, their music was featured on the Japanese TV drama Tentai Kansoku, giving them more exposure.

 At the end of 2002, the group released the single "Snow Smile".
 2003 saw the release of their first double A-side single "Lost Man/Sailing day".
 "Sailing Day" was used as the ending theme to the animated movie One Piece: Dead End Adventure.
 The beginning of 2004 saw a slew of re-releases.
 "Arue", from their album Flame Vein, was released as a single in March.
 They re-released their first two albums in April.
 Flame Vein received an extra song and was re-released as Flame Vein +1.
 The Living Dead received no modifications.
 In July, the group released "Only Lonely Glory", which became their first single to chart at number one on the Oricon Weekly Charts.
 A month later, they released their fourth album, Yggdrasil, which was their second album to reach number one on the Oricon Weekly Charts.
 Shortly after, they released "Sharin no Uta", from Yggdrasil, as a single.